CatalystNU Facilitators

 Rob's non-profit and public sector clients include the United Nations, World Bank, World Wildlife Fund (WWF), US Postal Service, Oxfam, CARE International, and several others.
 Corporate clients include IBM, Deloitte, Merck, ExxonMobil, Bank of America, Walmart and many others.

-Since 2011, Rob has consulted for the White House, and currently supports the Leadership Development team within the White House Presidential Personnel Office.
+Between 2011 and 2025, Rob consulted for the White House and supported the Leadership Development team within the White House Presidential Personnel Office.

 Previously, Rob worked overseas for 15 years, on a variety of international projects.
 This included spending three years in Rwanda working with Hutu and Tutsi communities, two years working with the UN Peacekeeping Mission in Angola, and 18 months in Laos, consulting on a variety of community development programs.
 Rob also led a 2-year Security Sector Reform project in Burundi, bringing together government and rebel forces to support the formation of a unified military and police force.
 He began his overseas work in Nicaragua, in both Sandinista and Contra areas.